bsmr/dot-emacs-setup-guide-for-erlang-and-elixir/README.md

 * Do You know where Your `.emacs` file is?
 * Do You know where Your `.gitconfig` file is?

+## Files include

+There are three example files:

+* `dot-emacs-example`: an emacs configuration file `.emacs`
+* `dot-gitconfig-example`: a git configuration file `.git`
+* `dot-gitignore_global-example`: an additional file for git with default excludes `.gitignore_global`

+*TBD:* There are files in an _unixish_ environment, like Linux, Ubuntu, and should be the same for Mac OS X.
+       Are they also valid for Windows systems?

 ## Getting started...

+*TBD*